Under Hood Components: Engine, Motor, and More

 Power steering fluid reservoirs are frequently found on the passenger’s side of vehicles, though they can also be on the driver’s side.
 Attached to the cap, there will be a small dipstick.
 This fluid ensures the wheel turns smoothly, so if you’ve been feeling more resistance than usual while making turns in your vehicle, check its fluid levels or take it to a technician.

-Windshield Washing Fluid Reservoir
+Windshield Washer Fluid Reservoir

 As a driver, a basic understanding of the parts within the engine compartment that keep your vehicle running like a well-oiled machine—literally—is invaluable.
 Whether you’re a resident needing auto service in Minnesota or just passing through, Kennedy Transmission offers a wide range of services to get you back on the road quickly and safely.